epic-open-source/seismometer/docs/integration_guide/backend.rst

 Before starting to run this (see below), make sure you have your own environment configured to export metrics correctly.
-Using Docker, make sure your ``docker-compose.yml`` file (like the one in the ``seismometer`` repository on GitHub) has the following section to tap into the shared network which these three services interact on:
+Using Docker, make sure your ``docker-compose.yml`` file (like the commented-out lines in the ``seismometer`` repository on GitHub) has the following section to tap into the shared network which these three services interact on:

 .. code-block:: yaml